Merge Rules

 [r] runTimeRanges ........ list of runtime segment boundaries

-stopOnMatch .............. whether or not to process more rules when the current rule applies
+stopOnMatch .............. whether to stop processing further rules if the current rule matches

 (defaults to true)

-dropOnMatch .............. whether or not to discard a matching request instead of renaming it
+dropOnMatch .............. whether to discard a matching request instead of renaming it

-(defaults to false). dropOnMatch implies stopOnMatch.
+(defaults to false; implies stopOnMatch)

 At least one of namePattern, transactionPattern, agentPattern, contentTypePattern, statusCodePattern, urlPattern, methodPattern or runTimeRanges must be specified.
 If more than one pattern is given, all given patterns must match.